TheLocehiliosan/yadm/_pages/splash.md

         Sometimes you need different configurations on different systems. yadm makes it possible to use alternate versions of files based on the OS or hostname of the system.
+        Templates allow you to use alternate sections within files.

     '
   - title: Encryption